quarkly/help/docs/onboarding/day13.md

 On the Adding panel in the Components section, you can find all your components:

-- added from elements to the page,
+- added from elements to the page
-- added from the catalog,
+- added from the catalog
-- custom components.
+- custom components

 To create a code component, click on the "+" icon.
 A window will open for you to enter the component name.
 After entering the name, a component with default code is created.
 You can edit it if needed.